House Curve: What it is, why you need it, how to do it

 Earlier I mentioned shelving your house curve.
 I personally prefer to shelve response at about 30 Hz rather than allowing the curve to continue rising.
 What that means is the rise stops at that point, and is flat from there down to the sub’s lowest limit.
 I initially kept the slope rising all the way to the bottom, but I found there was an overabundance of ultra-low energy.
 The bass in music sounded "heavy," and with movies things like car doors slamming had all the "umph" of a distant explosion.
 Certainly did not sound natural.
 Shelving response at 30 Hz solved that problem.
 Since every room and system is different, it doesn’t hurt to experiment, but if you find a continually rising curve sounds bad, try shelving it.
 Music should be greatly improved, as I’ve found that bass detail and resolution gets obscured if response continues to rise.
 There’s no penalty with movies, since they have greatly exaggerated extension that essentially overrides any shelving.

 So that’s my "quick and easy" house curve method.
-To be fair, I’ve only used it once, in the house where we used to live (haven’t tweaked my system yet in our new place).
-However, I’ve been recommending this method to people for a few years now and no one has ever come back and said, "It sucks, what’s your next bright idea?"
+I’ve been recommending this method to people for a few years now and no one has ever come back and said, "It sucks, what’s your next bright idea?"
 So, give it a try and see if works for you.
 I have found it to be very musical - balanced and accurate with lots of bass detail (assuming your sub is capable of rendering detail) - yet there’s enough impact with movies to vibrate the sofa.
 Who needs bass shakers?